 \subsection{Scenario 2: The expected value of the linear invariants over the prior is known}

-In this second scenario, we assume that the expected linear invariants of the prior distribution are known, i.e., $\E{\pdf{\X}}{\invar(\x)} = \C \in \real{r}$ is known.
+We now make the weaker assumption that the prior \textit{expectations} of the invariants, i.e., $\E{\pdf{\X}}{\invar(\x)} = \C \in \real{r}$, are known.
 We investigate whether the Kalman filter preserves the expected linear invariants by checking if $\E{\pdf{\Y, \X}}{\invar(\tmapkf(\y, \x))} = \C$ is satisfied.
 To this end, note that \eqref{eqn:gausssian_analysis_map} implies